top of page

 How to Make a Quick Italian Pizza Dough

-A practical guide to making and baking the perfect authentic Neapolitan pizza dough quickly and effortlessly, skipping the waiting time for proving.
+A practical guide to making and baking an authentic Neapolitan pizza dough quickly and effortlessly, skipping the waiting time for proving.

 Pizza dough baby hands food photography

-In one of our recent trips to Southern Italy, my friends and I visited a beautiful little agrotourism settlement in the hills of Campania, the birthplace of authentic Italian pizza.
-We took some classes to master the art of making traditional pizza and came back home full-on excitement to get our hands dirty and eat more.
-Yet for a busy family in a fast pace megacity, it isn't always easy to find fresh yeast, one of the basic ingredients for the authentic dough, or convenient to wait for its fermentation (proving).
-The authentic fresh yeast method has to go through a 6-8 hour process of activation (fermentation) in order to give your pizza base its distinct flavour, chemistry and this bubbly, fluffy texture.
-After some experiments, I came up with this ultra-fast method to make authentic Italian pizza dough on the spot end to end in less than 30 mins and impress.
+On a recent trip to Southern Italy, my friends and I visited a charming agrotourism settlement in the hills of Campania, the birthplace of authentic Italian pizza.
+We took classes to master the art of traditional pizza-making and returned home eager to get our hands dirty and eat more.
+However, for a busy family living in a fast-paced megacity, it’s not always easy to find fresh yeast—one of the key ingredients for authentic dough—or convenient to wait for its fermentation.

-The secrets to a perfectly tasty and authentic Neapolitan pizza recipe are 4:
+The ingredients to a perfectly tasty and authentic Neapolitan pizza recipe are 4:

 • Strong flour type 00 (used for pasta and pizza)